MSIA/2021-msia423-Fei-Lanqi-project/README.md

-│   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── outputs/                      <- Model pipline outputs folder that *do not sync** to Github │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
+│   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── outputs/                      <- Model pipline outputs folder that *do not sync** to Github │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │   movie.db                          <- local sqlite database holding necessary data for app │
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
 │
 ├── docs/                             <- Sphinx documentation based on Python docstrings.
 Optional for this project.
 │
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
-├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │
 ├── notebooks/
 │   ├── archive/                      <- Develop notebooks no longer being used.